About syndromes without a name (SWAN)

 Causes of syndromes without a name (SWAN)

-Doctors think that most syndromes without a name (SWAN) are caused by problems in a child’s genes.
+Doctors think that most syndromes without a name (SWAN) are caused by changes in a child’s genes, which affect how the brain or body functions.

-When doctors think that a child has a genetic disorder, they might recommend genetic testing to look for abnormalities or changes in the genes.
+When doctors think that a child’s symptoms might be the result of a genetic change, they recommend genetic testing to look for abnormalities or changes in the genes.
+This helps doctors to identify the condition and decide how best to care for the child.

 If genetic testing can’t find the cause of symptoms and doctors can’t identify the cause any other way, they might say that a child has a syndrome without a name (SWAN).